jesperps/delivery-pipeline-plugin/README.md

  2. [Fork](https://github.com/jesperps/delivery-pipeline-plugin/edit/contributionsguide/README.md#fork-destination-box) the repo
  3. Do contributions
  4. Add as much unit testing as possible to the contribution
-    + this will make the code much more easy to maintain
+    + This will make the code much more easy to maintain
  5. Make sure to add the Jira issue number in the commit message together with a descriptive
  6. If you have multiple commits, please make sure to squash them before creating a pull request
-    + it's hard to read contributions when they are scattered across several commits
+    + It's hard to read contributions when they are scattered across several commits
  7. Create a pull request to get feedback from the maintainers

 Build